South Australian Railways East-West Stock: D type carriages

-In 1967 the three composite cars were converted to first class exclusively, and recoded from ABD 1-3 to AD 3-5 respectively.
+In 1967, the three composite cars were converted to first class exclusively, and recoded from ABD 1-3 to AD 3-5 respectively.
 It is not clear whether this entailed increasing capacity from 68 to 70 passengers each.

 Each car was powered individually by an underfloor auxiliary diesel engine, driving an AC alternator which would supply power for the air conditioning and lighting.
-When the cars were converted to standard gauge, that system was removed and the cars were instead fitted with standard 415vDC head end power sockets.
+When the cars were converted to standard gauge, that system was removed and the cars were instead fitted with standard 415vDC head-end power sockets.

-About 1975 the entire fleet of sitting cars was altered to allow a future conversion to standard gauge, which occurred from 1982 when the line from Port Pirie to Adelaide was converted.
-The first few conversions retained their original classes, but in the mid 1980s they were changed to AG (first class) and BG (second class) to tie in better with the former Commonwealth Railways (now Australian National Railways)' coding system.
+About 1975, the entire fleet of sitting cars was altered to allow a future conversion to standard gauge, which occurred from 1982 when the line from Port Pirie to Adelaide was converted.
+The first few conversions retained their original classes, but in the mid 1980s they were changed to AG (first class) and BG (second class) to tie in better with the coding system of Australian National Railways.
 Cars AD 1-5 became AG 376-372 in descending order, and cars BD1-4 became BG370, 368, 369 and 371; though car 372 spent a few months as second class car BG372.

 In the early 1990s the cars were fitted with showers, and the seating capacity was increased to 80 per car; the first class carriages were then fitted with external "Indian Pacific" name boards, and the second class carriages with "Ghan" nameboards.
-The Indian Pacific stock was repainted to plain silver, and the Ghan stock similar but with a gradient yellow-orange band fitted along the windowline.
+The Indian Pacific cars were repainted to plain silver and the Ghan cars similarly but with a gradient yellow-orange band fitted along the windowline.
 As part of the refurbishment, BG369 was recoded AG369 and included in the Indian Pacific group.
 In 1997 the entire fleet was sold to Great Southern Rail, and in 2002-2003 the cars were sold to a third party and leased back for operational purposes.
-Sometime after 2003, car AG369's seating was reduced to 48 passengers due to the fitting of a disabled toilet.
+Sometime after 2003, car AG369's seating was reduced to 48 passengers after a disabled toilet was fitted.